bruteforceproject/PortalEd/README.md

 This application automatically notifies the student’s parents and guardians and requires them to acknowledge awareness of their child's behavior, attendance, or academic alerts.
 With this expedient notification and response, the parents and guardians are more actively engaged and influencing their child’s education, growth, and success.

 In addition to alerts, this application enables parents, guardians, and schools to analyze their student’s history and monitor for any positive or negative changes.
 With this wealth of information, informed-decisions can be made to improve the quality of learning.

+The application was developed with the primary objective of making the attendance-taking process easier for educators while concurrently providing a comprehensive platform for monitoring both student academics and behavior.

 # Installation